 Passing through the bursting sarcophagus, of wall-to-wall carpeting, onto another stretch of wall-to-wall carpeting, thick, fine shag lived in, looking out over everything, soft enough to sleep in, like that in Blakie's room: grinding her freshly pumiced toes into the fibres, soft, soft, soft, of an intrinsic value, of an extrinsic value—*affluent*, *sophisticated*, *urbane*, *elegant*—a touch of class—a certain class of a people, a certain breed, if you will—“looking out over everything” she owns.

-Liana's Dream, here partially excerpted, is a chapter from the fourth section of , a novel forthcoming, by Zak Block
+The preceding is excerpted from, the fourth section of, The Dream of Never-ending Heaven, a novel forthcoming, by Zak Block